sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 With INAV 7.0 and later, GPS, Galileo and BeiDou **or** Glonass (not both) can be enabled in the GPS configuration tab (GPS is ON by default).

-If you want to use the external magnetometer (built in your GPS) and you have a FC with the same magnetometer (HMC5883L is very common), you have to disable it physically on your FC: remove chip from board or cut a trace.
+If you want to use the another external magnetometer besides the one on your GNSS module.
+Do not use both together.
 You can't use two identical chips/magnetometers on the same I2C bus.
-  * When using DJI NAZA gps this is not the case, DJI NAZA sends compass over serial and does not use the I2C bus)
-  * On MPU9250 board internal magnetometer is an AK8963, most GPS pucks are HMC5883L.
-So no need to remove hardware, only choose which one to use with cli command `mag_hardware`

   * Recent MATEK M10 compass is provided over serial MSP

 If  you elect to use the internal FC magnetometer you are highly likely to have poor results due to magnetic interference (not recommended).